myhro/docs-content/content/guides/ruby-on-rails.md

 FROM rails:onbuild
 ```

 Before you can build the Rails app we need to fix the `Gemfile`.
-At first we remove Ruby version since this is given by the chosen Docker image:
+At first we remove the Ruby version since this is given by the chosen Docker image:

 ```
 source 'https://rubygems.org'
-#ruby '2.1.2'
+#ruby '2.0.0'
 #ruby-gemset=railstutorial_rails_4_0

 gem 'rails', '4.0.8'